-Gender pay gap reporting deadlines suspended for 2020 due to ongoing Coronavirus outbreak
+Gender pay gap reporting deadlines suspended for 2020 due to ongoing Coronavirus pandemic

-Due to the ongoing Coronavirus outbreak, it has been announced today that enforcement of the gender pay gap reporting deadlines will be suspended for this year.
+Due to the ongoing Coronavirus pandemic, it has been announced that enforcement of the gender pay gap reporting deadlines will be suspended for this year.

 As a result, employers who had a duty to publish their gender pay gap report for 2019-2020 will not be expected to do so (although they can do so if they wish).